Paint by number

 Paint by number or painting by numbers kits are self-contained painting sets, designed to facilitate painting a pre-designed image.
 They generally include brushes, tubs of paint with numbered labels, and a canvas printed with borders and numbers.
 The user selects the color corresponding to one of the numbers then uses it to fill in a delineated section of the canvas, in a manner similar to a coloring book.

-The kits were invented, developed and marketed in 1950 by Max S. Klein, an engineer and owner of the Palmer Paint Company in Detroit, Michigan, United States, and Dan Robbins, a commercial artist.
+The kits were invented and developed in the late-1940s and 1950s by Max S. Klein, an engineer and owner of the Palmer Paint Company in Detroit, Michigan, United States, and Dan Robbins, a commercial artist.

 When Palmer Paint introduced crayons to consumers, they also posted images online for a "Crayon by Number" version.
+In 1955 alone, Americans purchased more than $20 million worth of paint by number kits.
+The therapeutic benefits of paint by number kits have been widely reported.